 Sometimes there isn’t anything obviously wrong, but you get the feeling of somethings ‘up’.

 This is being in tune with your flock and catches problems before they get out of hand.
 To ignore subtle warning signs is not a good policy and can be detrimental to the wellbeing of your entire flock.

 There’s a truth to the saying; too much of anything is a bad thing.

 And when it comes to diatomaceous earth (DE), there isn’t any better way of saying it.

 While DE is thought to rid chickens of external and internal parasites, too much can cause respiratory problems.

-This is especially concerning if you keep your chickens in a confined area where they can’t escape the dust from DE.
+This is especially concerning if you keep your chickens confined areas where they can’t escape the dust from DE.

 Mixing DE with other types of dirt and soil can help avoid problems, but whenever using DE, take care not to overdo it and suffocate your chickens.

-Even if you are a diligent and caring flock keeper, accidents can and do happen.
+Accidents can and do happen even if you are a diligent and caring flock keeper.
 You cannot be perfect all of the time.

-Many of the things mentioned here you are likely already doing because you love your ladies!
+You are likely already doing many of the things mentioned here because you love your ladies!